igor-sx/temposp-bot/README.md

 ![Google Cloud](https://img.shields.io/badge/Hosted%20on-Google%20Cloud-blue) ![atproto](https://img.shields.io/badge/atproto-bluesky-1da1f2)
 ### English (Portuguese below)

-This Python script automates posting weather updates to Bluesky with a little help of AI (LLM) for summarization of text.
+A Python bot that scrapes weather data, summarizes it using OpenAI’s GPT-4o-mini, and posts to Bluesky with an image using the atproto protocol.
+Deployed on Google Cloud Functions with secure environment configs, it showcases skills in web scraping, AI (LLM) integration, and cloud automation.

 **How it works:**